 Taking tea is a quintessentially British institution, and nowhere offers a more dizzying array of different choices for "a cuppa" than the capital.
 Venture into the best tea rooms in London to sample everything from cream teas to tea-inspired cocktails.

 Diamond Jubilee Tea Salon at Fortnum & Mason

 Scoff & Banter Tea Rooms

 Try high tea at the elegant Scoff & Banter Tea Rooms, where they serve unusual brews such as Rooibos Tiramisu and Lavender Dream supplied by tea specialist Newby Teas.
 Located in Oxford Street, the team invites you to match your tea with scones or a full afternoon tea, which you can compose yourself from numerous sweet and savoury options.
 Book afternoon tea at Scoff & Banter Tea Rooms.

 Located a stone's throw from Buckingham Palace, the opulent Edwardian The Goring hotel will not disappoint those in search of a special high tea or afternoon tea London experience.
 You can enjoy your time underneath Swarovski crystal chandeliers, or al fresco beneath the open skies on the garden bar and terrace.
-Book a table at The Goring now.
+Book afternoon tea at The Goring.

 Mint Gun Club